JimDesu/basis-lang/README.md

 The **default sink** (the first listed) fires automatically when the obligated value reaches the end of the scope that owns it — which is why the transaction declaration puts `rollback` first: forget everything, and the safe thing happens.
 Discharging *explicitly* — calling `commit`, or finalizing the value with the **DISPOSE** mode (`~`), construction's destruction-dual — settles the duty early and the default stays quiet.

-Unlike `@`/`@!`, which are tied to *frame* lifetime, an obligation travels *with the value*: return it, store it into a longer-lived structure, or hand it to a callee by an owning binding, and ownership of the duty moves too — it then fires at the *new* owner's end of life, however far from the acquisition site.
+Unlike `@`/`@!`, which are tied to *frame* lifetime, an obligation travels *with the value*: return it, store it into a longer-lived structure, or hand it to a callee by a vesting by-name binding, and ownership of the duty moves too — it then fires at the *new* owner's end of life, however far from the acquisition site.
 A value that never leaves its scope costs nothing at runtime; the tracking is static.
-The full system — ownership transfer, views versus owning placements, and object retirement — is in the spec's §10.
+The full system — ownership transfer, vesting versus lending, and object retirement — is in the spec's §10.

 ### 4.6 All-or-nothing updates: `.atomic`